24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 • Reducing stress: Waiting to find out if a jury or judge decides in your favor is often stressful.
 Mediation, when the parties negotiate amicably, may involve much less stress.

-• More control: Mediation allows you to express your priorities and choose which elements of your settlement are negotiable.
+• More control: Mediation allows you to express your priorities and choose which negotiable elements of your settlement.
 As a result, the mediation agreement may better represent your wishes than a judge’s or jury’s decision would.

 Regardless, like all legal topics, mediation is complex.
 You may still have questions about it and the valuable role it could play in your case.